DivaVocals/zen_Image-Handler/README.md

-# Image Handler v5.2.0
+# Image Handler v5.3.0

 The latest released version is available for download from the Zen Cart site, via [this](https://www.zen-cart.com/downloads.php?do=file&id=2169) link.
-If you need basic installation help, and neither this information nor the included readme does not help you, please visit the [Image Handler v5.x Support Thread](https://www.zen-cart.com/showthread.php?222983)
+If you need basic installation help, and neither this information nor the included readme does not help you, please visit the [Image Handler v5.x Support Thread](https://www.zen-cart.com/showthread.php?222983).

+This version of Image Handler requires Zen Cart v1.5.7 or later and has been tested with the current *alpha* version of Zen Cart v1.5.8 on PHP versions up to and including PHP 8.1.

 ## Purpose and Aim